AscensionGameDev/Intersect-Documentation/astro/src/content/docs/en-US/developer/advanced/database.md

 ---

-Intersect has two databases, one that stores game data such as items, maps, resources, events, etc and another that stores all data related to player accounts.
+Intersect has two databases, one that stores game data (e.g. items, maps, resources, events) and another that stores all data related to player accounts.

 The tables in both databases are automatically generated based on contexts.
 The player context and game context are defined in the following source files:
  - Intersect.Server/Database/GameData/GameContext.cs